DanielleRaine/ManySnakes/DEVLOG.md

 # Developer Log

+## Log #3: Tuesday, January 15th, 2025

+I had a long break.
+I needed it!
+I am indeed a student, so I had to focus on my classes.
+Advanced Calculus was hard!
+What can I say?
+I also needed a Summer vacation.
+I think...
+I got a great idea.
+I'm still stuck on embedding Lua properly into my game.
+What I'm gonna do is have a function in each Lua script file that corresponds to a scene.
+This function will be called by the program.
+This function will contain what is to be rendered in that scene.
+Example, in the main menu, this function will have a call to a C function to render the title texture.

+We shall see if that works!

+Thanks for reading, and have a wonderful day!~

+Danielle ♡

 ## Log #2: Sunday, January 12th, 2025

 I finally figured out how to use SDL through Lua (I forgot to mention that the game is written in C)!
 I have not implemented my solution yet, however.
 I found it by reading through [Programming in Lua](https://www.lua.org/pil/) in section 27.3.1!
 I will use the registry that it describes to have a way to access the SDL renderer to render things!